Baked Corned Beef and Cabbage in the Oven

 - When the corned beef comes out of the oven, adjust the temperature to 350 degrees F. Place the garlic cloves in the roasting pan juices.
 Then arrange the cabbage, onion, carrots, and potatoes around the brisket.

 - Spoon some of the pan juices over the vegetables.
-Then place back in the oven and bake for 30 minutes, uncovered.
-Then spoon more broth over the veggies and bake for another 30 minutes, or until the largest carrots and potatoes are fork-tender.
+Then place back in the oven and bake for 30 minutes, covered.
+Then spoon more broth over the veggies and bake for another 30-45 minutes uncovered, or until the largest carrots and potatoes are fork-tender.

 - Use a serrated knife to slice the corned beef brisket into thin strips.
 Then arrange the corned beef and vegetables on a platter and serve warm.